 - Serve over rice with fresh steamed vegetables.
 Garnish with crushed peanuts, chopped scallions and/or chopped cilantro.

 1).
 Sesame oil is sold in the grocery store on the Asian food aisle.
 If you prefer, you may substitute the sesame oil for olive, canola or vegetable oil.
 2. I grind my own chicken using fresh chicken thighs.
-If you do not have a grinder this is also easily done in a food processor.
+If you do not have a grinder this is also easily done in a food processor (affiliate link).
 The store was out of ground chicken.3).
 Fish sauce is found at the grocery store on the Asian food aisle.
 It is really worth trying.
 It does not overpower the food to taste like fish but adds so much flavor and a certain saltiness.
 If you opt to omit the fish sauce, replace it with either soy sauce or hoisin sauce for added flavor.4).
 Panko breadcrumbs are a Japanese-style breadcrumb.
 They add a nice texture.
 If you do not have Panko, substitute regular dry breadcrumbs.